 - Does An Employer Have to Sponsor Me For Employment-Based Immigration?

-- Is The Employee Allowed To Stay In The United States During This Process?
+- Is An Employee Allowed To Stay In The United States During The Immigration Process?

-- After The Petition Is Approved, Do I Have To Have An Interview?
+- After The Immigration Petition Is Approved, Do I Have To Attend An Interview?

 - Is A Lawful Permanent Resident Able To Apply For US Citizenship?